dan-fit/dan-fit/README.md

-- 👋 Hi, we're @dan-fit
+- 👋 Hi, I'm Daniel Walker
-- 👀 We're interested in using technology to improve lives
+- 👀 Interested in using technology to improve lives
-- 🌱 We're currently trying to find a better way to help companies with software
+- 🌱 Currently trying to find a better way to help companies with software
-- 💞️ We're always keen to collaborate on anything you think could change the world
+- 💞️ Keen to collaborate on anything you think could change the world
-- 📫 Drop us an email at https://fuseit.co.uk
+- 📫 Drop me an email at hello@danielwalker.uk